 There is no straightforward relationship between transport and economic development as the level of impact and its time sequence can vary based on location and socioeconomic characteristics.
 This leads to five potential relationships:

 - Positive and lead impacts (2).
 Represents the best-case scenario where investments and the presence of infrastructures triggers economic growth for a region, namely the expansion of production and consumption.
-This process commonly occurs when new infrastructures are built to access resources or new markets, which then triggers a wave of investments.
+This process commonly occurs when new infrastructures are built to access resources or new markets, triggering a wave of investments.

 - Lag and positive impacts (3).
-The development of transport infrastructures follows economic development.
-A good example would be fast-paced growth, as seen in Pacific Asia (notably China), where investments in transport infrastructure do not keep up with the substantial growth of the traffic generated by rising mobility and new globally linked manufacturing functions.
-Such a situation could eventually impair future growth prospects as the existing infrastructure can no longer satisfy the demand.
+The development of transport infrastructures follows economic development by trying to add capacity to meet additional demands.
+A good example would be fast-paced growth, as seen in Pacific Asia (notably China), where investments in transport infrastructure do not keep up with the substantial traffic growth generated by rising mobility and new globally linked manufacturing functions.
+This situation could eventually impair future growth prospects as the existing infrastructure can no longer satisfy the demand.

 - Lead and negative impacts (4).
 Commonly involves infrastructure investments made with the expectation of triggering development but failing to meet those expectations.
 Many negative outcomes have been observed.
 For instance, infrastructure can be built at a great cost.
 Simultaneously, they fail to generate additional traffic, leaving the community with a substantial debt that cannot be recovered and will drain regional wealth.
 On the other hand, transportation could generate traffic, but the new accessibility benefits external economies with improved access to the regional market.
 Local resources, either physical (commodities) or human (emigration), can also be “drained” away by transport improvements.

 - Lag and negative effect (5).
 This represents the worst-case scenario.
 In addition to the negative consequences of transportation investments on the economy (drain on resources), these investments occur after the downward spiral begins and may even accelerate the process.